wasp-lang/wasp/web/blog/2022-06-24-ML-code-gen-vs-coding-by-hand-future.md

 - [Is GitHub Copilot a blessing, or a curse? (fast.ai)](https://www.fast.ai/2021/07/19/copilot/) - an objective and extremely well-written overview of GitHub Copilot with real-world examples
 - [6 Reasons Why You Should Avoid GitHub Copilot and “Fly Solo” Instead](https://betterprogramming.pub/6-reasons-why-you-should-avoid-github-copilot-and-fly-solo-instead-8a948665433f) - brings up and questions the potential downsides of ML code generation and Github Copilot
 - [Github Copilot Wants to Play Chess Instead of Code](https://dagshub.com/blog/github-copilot-not-code/) - a fresh approach to GitHub Copilot where it is used as a conversation partner instead of writing code!
-- [Conversational Programming](https://jessmart.in/articles/copilot) - a forward looking post that proposes a future where AI will serve as a "sparring partner" and help us reach the optimal solutions through iterations, instead of programmer doing all the work by themself.
+- [Conversational Programming](https://jessmart.in/articles/copilot) - a forward looking post that proposes a future where AI will serve as a "sparring partner" and help us reach the optimal solution through iterations

 ### Thanks to the reviewers